liranbg/JCEaverageCalculator/_posts/2014-08-29-jce-manager-version-1-0.markdown

  - Export your Semester Schedule to CSV file to import to GoogleCalendar/iCal/Outlook
  - Translated to Hebrew and English

-*OpenJCE* is avalible for Windows, OSX and Linux.
+*JCE Manager* is avalible for Windows, OSX and Linux.

  >**Note:**
  >